 Non Judicial Foreclosures in California

-In California, most foreclosures are nonjudicial, meaning the lender doesn’t have to go to court to foreclose on the property.
+In California, most foreclosures are nonjudicial, meaning the lender does not have to go to court to foreclose on the property.
 In other words, foreclosure can happen without you even going to court.
-You may still have to pay any fees associated with the foreclosure, but you won’t have to go through the legal process.
+You may still have to pay any fees associated with the foreclosure, but you will not have to go through the legal process.

 Judicial Foreclosures in California